University of Delaware

 The Leadership Education in Neurodevelopmental and related Disabilities (LEND) program at the University of Delaware brings together trainees from a number of disciplines to learn with and from each other on their way to becoming providers of interdisciplinary, culturally competent, family-centered services.
 Trainees are with us for a full year of diverse learning experiences, one of which is known as “A Day In Our Life.”

-In order to be selected as a host family, you must be:
+To qualify as a host family, you must:

-• Willing to allow your trainee to take pictures or short video clips that will be included in a reflection assignment (will not be shared beyond the confines of the LEND learning experience).
+• allow your trainee to take pictures or short video clips that will be included in a reflection assignment

 Search